 We’re happy to announce our Wristband Recycling Program!
-Starting today, Wristband Bros is able to accept back unsold, unused or just plain worn out silicone wristbands.
-When the bands are received, we’ll stock pile them for a bit.
-Once we’ve got a hefty load, we’ll send the silicone bands off to a recycling facility that specializes in silicone recycling.
+Starting today, we are able to accept back unsold, unused or just plain worn out silicone wristbands.
+When the bands are received, we’ll stock pile them, then once we’ve got a hefty load, we’ll send the silicone bands off to a recycling facility that specializes in silicone recycling.

 The wristband recycling program isn’t exclusive to our customers.
 If you’re reading this and have an old silicone wristband or three, send them our way!